johnmn3/injest/README.md

 Ergonomically, path threads provide a semantic superset of the behaviors found in `->` and `->>`.
 In other words, there is generally nothing you can do with `->` that you can't do with `+>`.
 All the thread macros in `injest.path` have these path thread semantics.
 ## As a replacement for `get-in`, `get` and `nth`
-In path threads, naked integers, strings, booleans and nils in a thread become lookups on the value threading through, making those tokens useful again in threads.
+In path threads, naked integers and strings become lookups on the value being passed in, making those tokens useful again in threads.
 You can index into sequences with integers, like you would with `nth`, and replace `get`/`get-in` for most cases involving access in heterogeneous map nestings:
 ```clojure
 (let [m {1 (rest ['ignore0 0 1 {"b" [0 1 {:c :res}]}])}]
   (+> m 1 2 "b" 2 :c name)) ;=> "res"